nbehrnd/bader_article/readme.md

 .png illustrations and a print to pdf of the document fetched from
 <https://en.wikipedia.org/wiki/User:RBaSc/draft_ftnoo>

-## manipulations of the files initially saved
+## initial manipulations of the files initially saved

+In addition to the initial fetch of the data from Wikipedia, Pandoc assisted to convert the wikimedia source file into Pandoc and GitHub flavored markdown, and a complementary pdf written via Groff.
+These are stored in the upstream branch of this project.

 - conversion into Pandoc flavored markdown by